Saturday night, March 26, 2016, Israel

 Well today we have an endless variety of breads around the world.
 French breads, Italian breads, garlic bread.
 Every culture has its own unique bread.
 When I travel the world teaching Krav Maga I notice that each country takes the flour and water and creates something totally different.

 But the essence is still the same.
 To fill our bellies the taste does not really matter, a hungry man does care about the differences between flat bread and a fancy pastry.

-So we have no time to wait, we are the unleavened Krav Maga, flour and water and in a hurry, nothing but the bare necessities.
+We have no time to wait, we are the unleavened Krav Maga, flour and water and in a hurry, nothing but the bare necessities.
 We have no time to prepare fancy French pastries, only flat Israeli bread.
 Taste does not matter now, only fill our empty stomachs and get on our way.
-All the non essential ingredients must be left out.
+All the non-essential ingredients must be left out.